complycube/complycube-android-sdk/README.md

 }
 ```

-And then in your app level `build.gradle` add the dependency:
+Next, you need to include the specific NFC capture dependency in your app-level `build.gradle`.
+Add the following line under dependencies:

 ```gradle
    implementation("com.complycube:nfc-plugin:+")